Stop losing winnable deals

 Note: SPIN selling is ideal for more complex deals.
 This methodology is generally NOT a good fit for teams that engage in transactional sales — those with standardized, simple solutions.
 SPIN selling is overkill in this situation.
 Also, if your team sells exclusively over the phone (no video), SPIN is not for you.

-Some examples of SPIN Selling questions
+SPIN Selling example questions

 The best questions are asked at the right time — when your buyer is ready to answer them and when you’ve warmed them up to be willing and prepared to answer.